Flat Plate Collector

 - The type of radiation.
-The wavelength.
+The wavelength

 The greenhouse effect

-This effect is generated in some transparent bodies, which are normally only crossed by radiation with a wavelength between 0.3 and 3 microns.
+The greenhouse effect is generated in some transparent bodies, which are normally only crossed by radiation with a wavelength between 0.3 and 3 microns.
 Since most of the solar radiation is between 0.3 and 2.4 microns, sunlight can pass through a glass.
 Once crossed, the radiation finds the absorber, which is heated by solar radiation and emits radiation between 4.5 and 7.2 microns for which the glass is opaque.

 Some plastics (such as polycarbonate) have a similar behavior to glass (they let shortwave radiation from the Sun pass by and stop the longwave emissions coming from the absorber plate).